lancher-dev/lancher.dev/docs/02-usage/01-templates.md

 This operation only works for templates added via git.
 It pulls from the remote repository and merges changes into the local copy.

+> [!Note]
+> Although a git configuration may be present in the template, all references to it are not imported when creating a new project.
+To keep new projects always "fresh", everything in the `.git/` folder is ignored.

 ### Overwrite with New Files

 ```bash